-In foods, black currant berry is used to flavor liqueurs and other products.
+In foods, black currant berry is used to flavor liqueurs and other products such as jams and ice cream.
 People also eat black currant berry.

 Insufficient Evidence for

 - High blood pressure.
-Early research suggests that taking black currant seed oil by mouth does not reduce blood pressure in adults with borderline high blood pressure.
-However, it appears to reduce stress-related increases in blood pressure in adults with borderline high blood pressure.
+Early research shows that taking black currant seed oil by mouth does not reduce blood pressure in adults with borderline high blood pressure.
+But it appears to reduce stress-related increases in blood pressure in adults with borderline high blood pressure.

-- A specific type of seasonal allergies (Japanese cedar pollinosis).
-Early research suggests that taking black currant by mouth does not improve allergy symptoms in people with Japanese cedar pollinosis.
+- Allergy to Japanese cedar pollen.
+Early research shows that taking black currant by mouth does not improve allergy symptoms in people with Japanese cedar pollinosis.

 - Muscle fatigue.
-Early research suggests that taking black currant by mouth reduces muscle fatigue or stiffness after doing repetitive tasks.
+Early research shows that taking black currant by mouth reduces muscle fatigue or stiffness after doing repetitive tasks.

-- Artery disease (peripheral arterial disease, PAD).
+- Narrowing of blood vessels that causes poor blood flow to the limbs (peripheral arterial disease).
 Early research shows that drinking a mixture of black currant juice and orange juice reduces markers of swelling in people with peripheral arterial disease.

 - Rheumatoid arthritis (RA).
-Some research suggests that taking black currant seed oil by mouth reduces joint tenderness in people with rheumatoid arthritis.
+Early research shows that taking black currant seed oil by mouth reduces joint tenderness in people with rheumatoid arthritis.

-- Circulatory problems (venous insufficiency).
-Early research suggests that taking black currant by mouth reduces pain and swelling in women with circulatory problems associated with taking birth control.
+- Poor circulation that can lead to varicose veins and other conditions (venous insufficiency).
+Early research shows that taking black currant by mouth reduces pain and swelling in women with circulatory problems associated with taking birth control.